BM 700x180x75 [8xM10]

 - They lose strength at high temperatures.
 Most neodymium magnets experience permanent loss of strength when heated above 80°C (depending on the form and height).
 However, we also offer special magnets with high temperature resistance, up to 230°C,

-- Possible danger associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these devices can be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these products can complicate diagnosis in case of swallowing.

 Exercise Caution with Neodymium Magnets